dfeen87/USD-N/README.md

 * ❌ Not a speculative cryptocurrency
 * ❌ Not a privately issued stablecoin
 * ❌ Not a CBDC or surveillance system
-* ❌ Not a bank, issuer, or custodian
+* ❌ Not a bank, custodian, or payment app
-* ❌ Not a promise of convertibility
+* ❌ Not a discretionary monetary authority

-USD-N defines **rules and invariants**, not financial products.
+USD-N defines **monetary validity rules and invariants**, not financial products or custodial services.

 ---